 Once again we know the day of the week.
 A strange thing happened when long-term traveling…we lost track of time, many times not knowing which day of the week it was.
 Once arriving back home, no longer is that the case.
 Honestly, I prefer it this way…it always felt strange to be lost in time while traveling.

 Kara has said something several times that she never once uttered while traveling, “I’m bored.”
 Yes, our kids may have grown tired of temples and sightseeing, but never did they say “I’m bored” while traveling.
-Now that we are home and have more downtime than they are accustomed to, they are now saying those same words that so many other kids say during the summertime months.
+Now that we are home and they have more downtime than they are accustomed to, Tyler and Kara are now saying those same words that so many other kids say during the summertime months.

 What Has Been Hard?